-2022 2021
+2023 2022

 TDKK TDKK

 2 Staff costs

-Average number of employees 0 0
+Number of fulltime employees on average 0 0

 Employees are employed by the sister company Pure Gym Denmark A/S. Remuneration agreement has been made between Functional Supply A/S and Pure Gym Denmark A/S to cover staff cost and other operational cost paid by Pure Gym Denmark A/S. Those cost are included as other external costs.
 Remuneration of executive management is disclosed in the financial statements of Pure Gym Denmark A/S.